 September 25: Birthday Lunch in Lloret de Mar

-Following a relaxed walk through the nearby Santa Clotilde’s Botanical Gardens, we settled into another big lunch at Restaurant La Mar Blanca.
+We settled into another big lunch at Restaurant La Mar Blanca after a relaxed walk through the nearby Santa Clotilde's Botanical Gardens.
 And this lunch happened to fall on my 36th birthday, making it a special occasion (at least for me).

 Before the main event, we were served an array of starters, including cheese bread with anchovies.

 I would eat more anchovies in Costa Brava than the rest of my life combined.
-Seafood, if you weren’t able to tell by now, factors heavily into Catalan cuisine, and I didn’t want to miss out.
+If you couldn't tell by now, seafood factors heavily into Catalan cuisine, and I didn't want to miss out.

-Another dish I normally wouldn’t order, if left to my own devices, is octopus.
+Another dish I usually wouldn't order, if left to my own devices, is the octopus.
 But, the large meaty pieces served on potatoes turned out to be quite tasty.
-When cooked properly, I’ve found octopus to be a food I enjoy.
+When cooked properly, I've found octopus to be a food I enjoy.

 As I mentioned earlier, Spanish seafood paella was the main event.
 Cooked in a large, paella-specific dish, it featured fresh lobster and mussels.